CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 HMRC's new powers allow a 30% penalty on the business or its officers for fraud-connected transactions.
 Directors face personal liability alongside company penalties.
 The gross payment status reapplication ban jumps from 12 months to 5 years for fraud-related removals.
 These are the toughest CIS enforcement rules in the scheme's history.

 Appeal window: You have 30 days from receiving a penalty notice to appeal.
 For nil return penalties, HMRC will cancel the penalty once you confirm the return was nil, but the penalty is issued automatically first, so you still need to respond.
+CIS penalties are just one of several compliance costs trades businesses face in 2026; see our guide to the Building Safety Act financial impact for another major cost to budget for.

 Gross Payment Status: How to Keep It and How to Lose It

 Gross payment status (GPS) lets subcontractors receive payments in full with no deductions.
-It is a significant cash flow advantage, but it comes with strict conditions.
+It is a major cash flow advantage, but it comes with strict conditions.
 Losing GPS because of a preventable compliance failure is one of the most expensive mistakes a construction business can make.

 The Three Qualifying Tests